bwang514/awesome-HAI/README.md

 Curator: Bryan Wang ([Website](http://www.dgp.toronto.edu/~bryanw/)).

-There has been a rising trend of applying new __machine learning__ algorithms, especially __deep learning__, to solve __Human-Computer Interaction__ problems.
-As a grad student studying HCI, I want to know _how_ these papers select models and apply to them to _what_ kind of scenarios.
-However, it seems like so far there is no single entry to all these awesome resources.
+There has been a rising trend of applying new __machine learning__/__deep learning__ models, or the buzzword __AI__, to solve __Human-Computer Interaction__ problems.

+As a grad student studying HCI, I want to know _how_ these papers select models and apply them to _what_ kind of scenarios.
+Or what are the conceptual ideas on how human could better interact with intelligent systems.

+However, it seems like so far there is no single entry to all these HCI + ML/ Human-AI Interaction resources.
 Therefore I started to maintain this awesome list on 2/19/2019.

 ## Conference Papers